-The school district has incomplete policies to provide guidance for basic internal controls over CBCs that defines responsibilities for managing risk over CBCs.
-The district also did not have written CBC supporting procedures to satisfy the basic objectives of the CBC process, with regard to legal/regulatory compliance.
+The school district did not have a Board Policy to provide guidance for basic internal controls over CBCs that defines responsibilities for managing risk over CBCs.
+The district also did not have written supporting procedures to satisfy the basic objectives of the CBC process, with regard to legal/regulatory compliance.
+District communication stated that it is currently following Title 14, Section 745 of the Delaware Administrative Code.